 - Hours: Vary

-The Area Agency on Aging provides a Holiday Meals on Wheels program, and Meals on Wheels throughout the year.
+The Area Agency on Aging provides a Holiday Meals on Wheels program – along with Meals on Wheels throughout the year.
 You can also donate to both organizations.
 For more details on each program and what is needed, visit their websites.